 If you are a first-time offender, it is critical that you make good decisions regarding how you defend your criminal case.
-Every prospective client that contacts The Hampton Law Firm has the same three goals in mind:
+Every prospective client that contacts The Hampton Criminal Defense Attorneys, PLLC has the same three goals in mind:

 - Stay out of jail and maintain freedom – going to jail is not an option, particularly if you are a first-time offender.
 Going to jail would like result in you losing your job and being held away from family and friends.
 Additionally, receiving a jail sentence always results in a felony conviction on a credit card abuse case in Texas.
-At The Hampton Law Firm, the number one priority we have for our clients is to help them avoid prison or jail time.
+At The Hampton Criminal Defense Attorneys, PLLC, the number one priority we have for our clients is to help them avoid prison or jail time.

 - Avoid becoming a convicted felon or receiving a conviction – because credit/debit card abuse is a state jail felony, if you take a plea bargain to anything other than a deferred adjudication probation, you will receive a felony conviction.
 Becoming a convicted felon will eliminate your opportunity to vote in state and federal elections and permanently limit your rights to purchase or possess firearms.
 Your criminal defense attorney must work tirelessly to prevent a felony conviction.